fattorib/picograd/README.md

 # AutoDiff
-Toy autodiff library for differentiating functions from R to R.
+Toy autodiff library for differentiating functions of a single variable.
 ## Working
 - Gradient computation of basic functions
 - Computational graph